Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 starship --version

-This ensures Starship loads with every new Zsh session.
-For other shells, refer to Starship’s installation guide.
+For other shells, see Starship’s installation guide.

 Step 5: Apply Starship Presets for Instant Style